Everything You Need To Know About Building Maintenance

 By looking at everything we covered up to this point, it should be intuitively clear that building maintenance is used everywhere – gyms, casinos, zoos, schools, apartments complex, business offices, stadiums, theaters, banks, libraries, etc.

 That being said, not every business has to deal directly with building maintenance companies.
-For example, if you just rent a couple of offices in a large building, your rent will usually cover maintenance services.
+For example, if you just rent a couple of offices in a large building or commercial building, your rent will usually cover maintenance services.
 The maintenance issues that arise will be handled through the facility manager or maintenance supervisor hired by the building owner.

 Other industries, like the manufacturing industry for instance, will use the term industrial maintenance to describe their maintenance activities.